In this article

 When plaque builds up on teeth, it can cause inflammation, pain, and infection in your gums.
 This can lead to gingivitis (early gum disease).
 If gingivitis goes untreated, it can turn into periodontitis (advanced gum disease).

 One study has shown that tooth powder efficiently removes extrinsic (surface) stains from your teeth.5 This study noted that the whitening effects of the tooth powder were greater than that of the toothpaste.
-However, the toothpaste was just a general toothpaste, not a whitening toothpaste.
+However, the toothpaste was just a regular toothpaste, not a whitening toothpaste.

 Tooth powder is likely an effective whitening agent due to its abrasive properties.
 But again, more research is needed to determine the effectiveness of tooth powder in removing stains from your teeth.